Some problems in additive number theory: Additive problems

-The last term in (\ref{firstHLconj}) expresses ${\pi}_{\mathrm g} (n)$ by the density of prime numbers.
-The density of prime numbers in both summand segments here decreases from $1/ \log 2$ to $1/ \log n$.
-The constructions for ${\pi}^+ ({\mathrm g})$ contain two segments of primes, one with decreasing density of primes from $1/ \log 2$ to $1/ \log n$ and the other with increasing density of primes from $1/ \log n$ to $1/ \log 2$.
-In this way, by analogy with (\ref{firstHLconj}), to estimate the number of representations of an even number ${\mathrm g}$ as the sum of two primes, we have
+\begin{proof} The construction for $G(\mathrm g ; p)$ is sum of two segments, where the density of prime numbers decreases $1/ \log 2$ to $1/ \log n$ in one segment and increases from $1/ \log n$ to $1/ \log 2$ in the other segment.
+To estimate the number of representations of an even number ${\mathrm g}$ as the sum of two primes we suppose that $n= \mathrm g$ and make a suitable choice of $\eta_2 (\mathrm g)$ and $\kappa$, by analogy with (\ref{firstHLconj}), we have